-The Office of the Vice President for Research is pleased to accept nominations on behalf of any USC faculty from any USC campus.
 To streamline the nomination process and help ensure that USC's distinguished scientists have the best possible chance at receiving this honor, each year the Office of the Vice President for Research coordinates an internal selection process for the awards, before passing the final nominations for consideration to SCAS.
 The Office of the Vice President for Research then works with the finalists and their nominators to complete SCAS submission requirements.
-This process, initiated in the 2014 award cycle, has resulted in three consecutive Governor’s Awards for USC faculty members, including a sweep of all categories in 2016.

 - Faculty members may not nominate themselves.